ningyuxu/tip_of_tongue/README.md

 # Conceptual Representation in Large Language Models

-This repository contains code for the paper [_On the Tip of the Tongue: Analyzing Conceptual Representation in Large Language Models with Reverse-Dictionary Probe_](https://arxiv.org/abs/2402.14404).
+This repository contains code for the paper [On the Tip of the Tongue: Analyzing Conceptual Representation in Large Language Models with Reverse-Dictionary Probe](https://arxiv.org/abs/2402.14404).